 Disputes With Respect to Termination Payment.
 If the Defaulting Party disputes the Non-Defaulting Party’s calculation of the Termination Payment, in whole or in part, the Defaulting Party shall, within two (2) Business Days of receipt of the Non-Defaulting Party’s calculation of the Termination Payment, provide to the Non-Defaulting Party a detailed written explanation of the basis for such dispute; provided, however, that if the Termination Payment is due from the Defaulting Party, the Defaulting Party shall, prior to or concurrently with, and within the time frame required for, providing such notice of dispute, provide Performance Assurance to the Non-Defaulting Party in an amount equal to the entire amount of the Termination Payment as calculated by the Non-Defaulting Party and such notice of dispute shall not be effective for any purpose unless and until such Performance Assurance is provided.
 If Performance Assurance is required to be provided by the Defaulting Party pursuant to this Section 6.5 and either the notice of dispute or the Performance Assurance (or both) are not provided within two (2) Business Days of receipt of the Non-Defaulting Party’s calculation of the Termination Payment as required herein, the Non-Defaulting Party’s calculation shall conclusively be and be deemed to conclusively be correct for all purposes.

 Closeout Setoffs.
 After calculation of a Termination Payment in accordance with Section 6.3, if the Defaulting Party would be owed the Termination Payment, the Non-Defaulting Party shall be entitled, at its option and in its sole and arbitrary discretion, to Set-off against such Termination Payment any amounts due and owing by the Defaulting Party or any of its Affiliates to the Non-Defaulting Party or any of its Affiliates under any other agreements, obligations, instruments or undertakings between the Defaulting Party or any of its Affiliates and the Non-Defaulting Party or any of its Affiliates.
-The remedy provided for in this Section 6.6 shall be without prejudice and in addition to, and each Party hereby reserves to itself any and all rights of, Set-off, combination of accounts, lien or other right to which any Party is at any time otherwise entitled (whether under the Agreement, by operation of law, equity, contract or otherwise).
+The remedy provided for in this Section 6.6 shall be without prejudice and in addition to, and each Party hereby reserves to itself, any and all rights of, Set-off, combination of accounts, lien or other right to which any Party is at any time otherwise entitled (whether under the Agreement, by operation of law, equity, contract or otherwise).

 Suspension of Performance.
-Notwithstanding any other provision of this Master Agreement, if (a) an Event of Default or (b) a Potential Event of Default shall have occurred and be continuing, the Non-Defaulting Party, upon written notice to the Defaulting Party, shall have the right (y) to suspend performance under any or all Transactions; provided, however, in no event shall any such suspension continue for longer than ten (10) Business Days with respect to any single Transaction unless an Early Termination Date shall have been declared and notice thereof pursuant to Section 6.2 given, and (z) to the extent an Event of Default shall have occurred and be continuing, to exercise any remedy available at law, in equity, by contract or otherwise.
+Notwithstanding any other provision of this Master Agreement, if (a) an Event of Default or (b) a Potential Event of Default shall have occurred and be continuing, the Non-Defaulting Party, upon written notice to the Defaulting Party, shall have the right (y) to suspend performance under any or all Transactions; provided, however, in no event shall any such suspension continue for longer than ten (10) Business Days with respect to any single Transaction unless an Early Termination Date shall have been declared and notice thereof pursuant to Section 6.2 given, and (z) to the extent an Event of Default or Potential Event of Default shall have occurred and be continuing, to exercise any remedy available at law, in equity, by contract or otherwise.